cecomp64/meteor-counter/README.md

   - Web Audio API for sound feedback
   - Vibration API for haptic feedback (mobile)
   - Canvas API for visual effects

+### Important Notes for iOS Safari

+**Geolocation:**
+- Requires **HTTPS** in production (http:// won't work except on localhost)
+- Location permissions are in Settings > Safari > Location Services
+- You can skip location if permission is denied - the app works fine without it

+**Audio:**
+- The app automatically initializes audio on first interaction
+- Respects the hardware mute switch
+- Will play a test sound when you start observing

+**Haptic Feedback:**
+- Works on iPhone with iOS 13+
+- Requires permission in browser settings

 ### Data Storage
 All data is stored locally in the browser using IndexedDB: